The call recording feature, when enabled, records all inbound and outbound calls on your PBX.

 Delete After Period: This time specifies how long we'll hold recordings for, assuming you have available disk quota.

-NB: Please be aware that, once a recording has been deleted by the retention policy, our team are unable to retrieve it.
+Note: Please be aware that, once a recording has been deleted by the retention policy, our team are unable to retrieve it.
 We recommend enabling recording backup (below) to avoid this.

 The call recording system supports backing up your call recordings to Google Drive, Dropbox or an FTP server.
 To enable this feature, click Change Configuration, then enable Backup Recordings.